 Preeti John is Assistant Editor at The Wire.
 She has worked extensively in print media as an editor and correspondent with national and international organisations, including the Economist Intelligence Unit.
 She holds a master’s in international relations from the University of Bristol, as well as a master’s and bachelor’s in journalism.
 She tweets at @PreetiLourdes.

-Amanat Khullar is a Copy Editor at The Wire.
+Amanat Khullar is a Copy Editor and Reporter at The Wire.
 She holds a BA in Economics from Ramjas College, Delhi and an MS in Journalism from Columbia University Graduate School of Journalism, New York.
 When not editing stories, she likes to read, find new places to eat and hike.
 She tweets @AmanatKhullar.

 Akhil Kumar is Web Producer-cum-Correspondent at The Wire; he also manages the labour section for the website.
 He has previously worked as an editor with a few digital media startups, and also freelanced as a writer, editor and photojournalist focusing on politics, human rights and education for publications like Scroll.in, Kindle magazine and India Resists.
 He can be reached at firstname.lastname@example.org and on Twitter at @Akhil1490.

 Ajoy Ashirwad Mahaprashasta is Deputy Editor at The Wire, where he writes on the realpolitik and its influences.
 At his previous workplace, Frontline, he reported on politics, conflicts, farmers’ issues, history and art.
 He tweets at @AjoyAshirwad and can be reached at email@example.com.